MarkE0/MarkE0/README.md

-- 👋 Hi, I’m Mark.
+- Hi, I’m Mark. 👋
-- 👀 I’m interested in automation & scripting, DevOps, .NET tech, more..
+- I’m interested in automation & scripting, DevOps, .NET tech, more..<br>
    I've been using scripting (PowerShell, Bash, and more) in some form or another for over 15 years.
-- 🌱 I’m currently working on improving my knowledge of Devops and Cloud, and also sharpen up some of the above tech, and perhaps learn some new ones.
+- I’m currently working on improving my knowledge of Devops and Cloud, and also sharpen up some of the above tech, and perhaps learn some new ones.

 <!---
   - I'm also branching out into a little Python..